Taxes/taxes.github.io/rhetoragnosia.md

 # When must we lobotomize ourselves?
-Rhetoragnosia, superhumanly persuasive AI, and arbiters of truth.
+*Rhetoragnosia, superhumanly persuasive AI, and truth.*

 > **Rhetor**, from Greek **"rhētōr,"** meaning "speaker" or "orator".
 >